 Cornbread:

 - This is best made with a Southern-style cornbread like my easy Southern Skillet Cornbread.
-Southern-style is usually less sweet and a little dryer than its Northern counterpart.
-Typically, the Northern style is softer, moister, and almost cake-like.
+Southern-style is usually less sweet and a little drier than its Northern counterpart.

 - If options are limited to a moist cornbread or a mix, crumble it and set it aside to dry overnight.
-The mix should be a basic one, like Jiffy, following the package instructions.
-This isn’t the time to make your Fancy Jiffy Cornbread.
+The mix should be basic, like Jiffy (you’ll need two packages), made following the package instructions.

 Mayonnaise:

-- If you’re from the South, use Dukes, but with everything else going on (sacrilege, I know) brand won’t make much difference.
+- If you’re from the South, use Dukes, but with everything else going on, the brand won’t make much difference.

 - Last time I took careful note of the amount of mayo.
-I advise two to three cups in the recipe, and mine, using my Southern Skillet Cornbread needed every bit of the three cups of mayonnaise.
+I advised two to three cups in the recipe, but mine, using my Southern Skillet Cornbread, needed every bit of three cups.

 Bacon:

-- Use a good quality; a thick cut isn’t needed but is never wrong.
-My preference is for cooked through with a little chewiness left.
+- Use a good quality; a thick cut isn’t needed, but it is never wrong.
+My preference is for cooked through with a little chewiness.
 We love using Oven Bacon – no bother, no mess.

 - When the kids were here for Thanksgiving, we added extra.
 Turns out there is such a thing as too much bacon!
 Stick with a pound.